5 Essential Nutrients You May Be Missing From Your Diet

 How to identify iron deficiency?
 If we lack iron we may feel anemia, fatigue and dizziness.
 You can find if you lack iron in a simple blood test.

 How to complete iron deficiency? you need to consume animal source foods: meat, poultry, fish and eggs.
-Unlike vitamin B12, you can get iron also from vegetarian food sources such as beans, soy products, tahini and green vegetables.
-You can increase its absorption from the food if you combine it with vitamin C, which is present in oranges, tomatoes, peppers and more, for example: a combination of chicken breast with orange juice can help us optimize the absorption of iron from food.
+Unlike vitamin B12, you can get iron also from vegetarian food sources such as beans, tahini and green vegetables.
+You can increase its absorption from the food if you combine it with vitamin C, which you can find in oranges, tomatoes, peppers and more, for example: a combination of chicken breast with orange juice can help us optimize the absorption of iron from food.

 3. Lack of Omega 3